-The proposed budgets, prepared on the modified accrual basis of accounting, are made available for public inspection at least fifteen days prior to the beginning of each fiscal year.
+The proposed budget, prepared on the modified accrual basis of accounting, is made available for public inspection at least fifteen days prior to the beginning of each fiscal year.
 The budget is then legally adopted by the district attorney and amended during the year, as necessary.
 The budget is established and controlled by the district attorney at the object level of expenditure.
 The district attorney does not utilize encumbrance accounting.
 Appropriations lapse at year-end and must be reappropriated for the following year to be expended.
 All changes in the budget must be approved by the district attorney.

 Formal budgetary integration is employed as a management control device during the year.
-Budgeted amounts included in the accompanying financial statement include the original adopted budget amounts and all subsequent amendments.
+Budgeted amounts included in the accompanying financial statement include the original adopted budget amounts.

-District Attorney of the Seventh Judicial District Parochial Employees' Retirement System of Louisiana Schedule of Employer's Share of Net Pension Liability December 31, 2023
+District Attorney of the Thirty-Seventh Judicial District Parochial Employees Retirement System Schedule of Employer's Share of Net Pension Liability December 31, 2023